-To display all lines from pencil.ad that contain the string pencil sharpener, type:
+To display all lines from pencil.md that contain the string pencil sharpener, type:

 To find the text, "The scientists labeled their paper for discussion only.
-It is not a final report." in the report.doc file, type:
+It is not a final report." (including the quotes) in the report.txt file, type:

-find ""The scientists labeled their paper for discussion only.
-It is not a final report."" report.doc
+find """The scientists labeled their paper for discussion only.
+It is not a final report.""" < report.txt

-To search for a set of files, you can use the find command within the for command.
-To search the current directory for files that have the extension .bat and that contain the string PROMPT, type:
+To search for a set of files, you can use wildcards.
+To search the current directory for files that have the extension .bat and that contain the string PROMPT ignoring the case, type:

 To find files names in a directory that contain the string CPU, use the pipe (|) to direct the output of the dir command to the find command as follows: